eddturtle/TurtlePlayer/README.md

     git submodule update --init

-3) Copy the mp3agic source folder (inside mp3agic/src/main/java/com/mpatric) into the Turtle Player src folder.
+3) Copy the mp3agic source folder (inside mp3agic/src/main/java/com/mpatric) into the Turtle Player src/com folder.

 4) Import the project in Eclipse (or your chosen Android IDE).